kevinkenzhao/InfantIncubatorSimulator/Vulnerabilities.md

 ![alt text](https://github.com/kevinkenzhao/InfantIncubatorSimulator/blob/main/encrypted_traffic.PNG?raw=true)

-_Nota bene_: encrypted traffic is considerably larger than its plaintext counterpart, primarily owing to the use of the delimiter "CS-GY6803" to properly parse the nonce, encrypted message, AES tag, PBKDF salt, and transmit mode to determine whether the existing salt value should be used or a new one should be generated.
+_Nota bene_: encrypted traffic is considerably larger than its plaintext counterpart, primarily owing to the use of the delimiter "CS-GY6803" to properly parse the nonce, encrypted message, AES tag, PBKDF salt, and transmit mode (to determine whether the existing salt value should be used or a new one should be generated) when it arrives at the recipient's socket.

 ## Attacks against Integrity